ctitmus19/fun-events/docs/api/get-events-by-price.md

   }
 ]
 ```
-### Events greater than specific price
+### <a name="great-curl">Events greater than specific price</a>
 Using your preferred command line tool, complete the following steps:

-1. Ensure that the fun-events JSON file is running in a command line tool
+1. Ensure that the fun-events JSON file is running in a command line tool.
-2. In a separate command line tool, enter the following:
+2. In a separate command line tool, enter the following but **do not submit the command**:
 ```shell
 curl "{base_url}/events?price_gte=25
 ```
 3. Update the price information to match your request.
-For example, if you want to display events with a price higher than $10, replace `price_gte=25` with `price_gte=10`
+For example, if you want to display events with a price higher than $10, replace `price_gte=25` with `price_gte=10`.

-4. Submit the command
+4. Submit the command.
 5. View the JSON response:
 ```shell
 [